contactandyc/another-c-library/1_getting_started.md

 The date and user will likely be different.
 Each illustration is named based upon the general application and the order within the chapter.
 I will often reference that code is in a given directory.
 The expectation is that you would know how to change to that directory demonstrated below.

-In the following, you would be expected to replace directory with the given directory
+In the following, you would be expected to replace "<directory>" with the given directory
 ```bash
 cd $stla/<directory>
 ```